 Co-Principal Investigator (2019-2024).
 Analysis of a teaching school model for improving STEM undergraduate teacher education and professionalism.
 With Elizabeth Birr Moje [PI] and Angela Calabrese Barton, Kendra Hearn, Tim McKay, and Shari Saunders [co-PIs].
 National Science Foundation ($2,545,060).

 Co-Principal Investigator (2018-2020).
 Promoting disciplinary literacy and learning through multi source text inquiries: An instructional study of middle school learners.
 With Byeong-Young Cho [PI].
 Spencer Foundation ($50,000).

-Cho, B.-Y., Kucan, L., & Rainey, E.C. (in press).
+Cho, B.-Y., Kucan, L., & Rainey, E.C.
+(2020).
 Students' perspective learning in a disciplinary multisource task environment.
 In A. List, P. Van Meter, D. Lombardi, & P. Kendeou (Eds.), Handbook of Learning from Multiple Representations and Perspectives.
 Routledge.